 5. Communication is the mantra

 Work with agencies that can provide you with global account management, and not just translation or review management; this can help you understand what works best in any situation.
-Just like the kind of advice you would expect from a marketing agency, for example.
+Just like the kind of advice you expect from a marketing agency, for example.
 A good account manager can make your life much easier.

 Translation is not negotiable if you want to reach foreign markets, but it can be painful if not managed correctly.
 By taking these few points into account, your experience will run smoothly and the results will certainly stand out.